Facing a positive diagnosis

 By taking daily medication, HIV positive people can reduce the amount of HIV in their bodies to undetectable levels, which not only benefits their own health, but also means that the chances of passing on HIV to someone else during sex are close to zero.

 The most important thing is to access care and start treatment as soon as possible.

 We’d suggest speaking initially to one of our client support advisors and they will be able to talk you through what happens next and share with you the kinds of support we are able to offer.
-You can come to either of our Slough or Reading centres, we can chat over the phone, or we can meet you somewhere else that suits you – so please do get in touch.
+You can come to our Slough centre, we can chat over the phone, or we can meet you somewhere else that suits you – so please do get in touch.

 If you would like to talk confidentially to one of our team, telephone us on 01628 603400 (Slough) or e-mail us on email@example.com.